twrule/runnersMatch/README.md

 # RunnersMatch

-To run the site into the 'src' folder and run the following commands to install necessary helper-files:
+To run the site you must first install a few things.
+First navigate into the 'src' folder and run the following commands to install necessary helper-files:

 npm install